-Key takeaway: Spending volatility can remain prevalent early in and throughout retirement— and this can have important ramifications for appropriate risk and liquidity levels.
+KEY TAKEAWAY: Spending volatility can remain prevalent early in and throughout retirement— and this can have important ramifications for appropriate risk and liquidity levels.

 These findings again highlight the importance of realistically assessing investment risk exposure in the periods leading up to and transitioning into retirement.
-Investment solutions for the post-retirement period should consider the wide variance in potential behaviors to help participants develop realistic strategies that make the most sense for their particular needs.
+Investment options for the post-retirement period should consider the wide variance in potential behaviors to help participants develop realistic strategies that make the most sense for their particular needs.